 The Wedgwood Community Club which had been organized in 1946 to address neighborhood concerns, dwindled out of existence in the early 1970s, and Wedgwood no longer had an active Chamber of Commerce, either.
 Perhaps people were so impacted by the Boeing Bust, an economic downturn caused by massive lay-offs at Boeing Aircraft, that they lost interest in community involvement.
-From 1970 until a reconstituted Wedgwood Community Council was formed in 1986, Wedgwood had no organized activist group which represented neighborhood concerns to the City of Seattle.
+From the mid-1970s until a reconstituted Wedgwood Community Council was formed in 1987, Wedgwood had no organized activist group which represented neighborhood concerns to the City of Seattle.

 In 1999 came Wedgwood’s grass-roots Red Apple neighborhood protest movement when Matthew’s Red Apple at 8400 35th Ave NE lost its lease and was to be replaced by a QFC grocery store.
 The change represented the loss of yet another locally-owned, small-scale business, and Wedgwoodians got stirred up about it, with protest demonstrations attended by hundreds of people.
 Matthew’s ultimately did lose its lease and close, but the experience left a lasting legacy in Wedgwood, a renewed sense of activism and concern for planning and development.